 A Caller ID or Sender ID can be set so another number or sender name shows in your recipient’s mobile phone—to appear as the sender or caller of the messages.
 Caller ID refers to the number used to mask the real phone number when sending voice calls.
 While Sender ID refers to the sender name describing the organization or brand when sending SMS text messages.

-Certain countries and carrier networks have different rules on using a Caller ID or Sender ID (e.g. depends on the kind of traffic you’re sending).
-There are character limitations for Sender IDs (up to 11 characters in most countries).
+Certain countries and carrier networks have different rules on using a Caller ID or Sender ID (e.g. depending on the kind of traffic you’re sending).
+There are character limitations for Sender IDs (up to 11 characters in most countries) – see more details below.

 Things to note when setting up a Caller ID or Sender ID

 - When using a sender ID, the recipient will not be able to reply to your SMS messages.
-A local phone number is required for people to send the SMS responses to.
+This is a problem when you are running an SMS survey.
+In this case, you need a local phone number.

 - Sender ID format rules vary depending on the destination country and may not be uniform across telcos or mobile operators.
 Some may require a minimum and a maximum number of characters, or may only allow alpha characters.